perowong/pero-blog/content/blog/scale-from-zero-to-milllions/index.md

 - If server 1 goes offline, all the traffic will be routed to server 2.
 This prevents the website from going offline.
 We will also add a new healthy web server to the server pool to balance the load.
 - If the website traffic grows rapidly, and two servers are not enough to handle the traffic, the load balancer can handle this problem gracefully.
 You only need to add more servers to the web server pool, and the load balancer automatically starts to send requests to them.

 Now the web tier looks good, what about the data tier?
 The current design has one database, so it does not support failover and redundancy.
 Database replication is a common technique to address those problems.
-Let ud take a look.
+Let us take a look.

 ## Database replication